appearin/policy/privacy-policy.md

 users.
 Our business model is to provide a paid service to users who need additional features on top of the Free version, and does not rely on widespread collection of general user data.
-We will only collect and process information that we need to deliver the Services to you, and to continue to maintain and develop the Services, and public professional information that we need to contact you regarding your company's Whereby account.
+We will only collect and process 1) information that we need to deliver the Services to you, and to continue to maintain and develop the Services,
+2) public professional information that we need to contact you regarding your company's Whereby account, and 3) information you provide to us, at your own initiative, to obtain access to marketing content.

 Whereby may collect, store and process various kinds of data, with different legal grounds, as listed below.
 For the categories of data